microsoft/onnxruntime/orttraining/orttraining/python/training/api/README.md

 This is a simple guide on how to use onnxruntime training APIs.

 ### What's needed for training?
-The on-device training APIs need the following files for performing training
+The ort training APIs need the following files for performing training
 1. The training onnx model.
 2. The eval onnx model (optional).
 3. The optimizer onnx model.